brianmcgillion/gp-gui/README.md

 # GlobalProtect VPN GUI

-A graphical user interface for the GlobalProtect VPN client, built with Tauri and React.
+A graphical user interface for the GlobalProtect VPN client, built with Rust and Iced.

 This project is derived from and builds upon the excellent work of the [GlobalProtect-openconnect](https://github.com/yuezk/GlobalProtect-openconnect) project by yuezk.
 It provides a modern GUI wrapper around the `gpclient` binary for easier VPN connection management.